 K-12 Visits to the Science Center and Planetarium

 Since 2005, the Science Center at Glendale Community College has been offering surrounding K-12 schools the opportunity to make a science-oriented field trip to the college.
 We have a 48-seat state-of-the-art planetarium with full dome video projection, one of the best and most advanced college planetariums in the country.
-Downstairs from the planetarium we have a well-equipped room where young student can explore hands-on a variety of science phenomena under the guidance of one of our staff members.
+Downstairs from the planetarium we have a well-equipped room where young students can explore hands-on a variety of science phenomena under the guidance of one of our staff members.
 Should such a field trip interest you, you will find below all the information you need to arrange it.
 All visits are free for public schools and private non-profit schools.

 - a planetarium presentation and

 - a hands-on science activity.

 Both of which last about 60 to 75 minutes and are meant to assist your science teaching.
 We have several planetarium presentations and science activities currently available.

 To see what they are and choose the one you want for your students, check the list, but please be aware that among the science activities that we offer are some that were designed to be aligned with the old California Science Standards.
 We will keep them on the list for another few years, i.e. until the New Generation Science Standards (NGSS) are fully implemented.
 In the meantime we are developing new activities based on these new standards.

 To see the list click here, and please review this list a week or two before your visit, since it may contain recent additions, and let us know if you change your choice of activity.

 The times reserved for visits are Tuesday, Thursday and Friday mornings between 9:30 and 12.